stacksjs/stacks/examples/README.md

 # Stacks Examples

-This folder contains all the examples utilizing the Stacks framework.
+This folder contains all the examples utilizing the Stacks framework and it can be used to easily create examples for your library.

+Examples for your component library are very important in order to find adoption.
+Your goal is to create a library that is as easy to use as possible, while also ensuring the integration is seamless.

 Currently, the following examples are covered:

 - [x] Vue
 - [x] Web Components
-- [ ] Svelte
+- [ ] Nuxt
 - [ ] Svelte
 - [ ] React
 - [ ] Next